 While it may not seem like it at the outset, this is another form of hacking physical systems — which is why many drugs lead to a heightened spiritual experience as well.

-Point 1 — spiritual activities vs religious activities
+Digression 1 — spiritual activities vs religious activities

 I’m purposely making a distinction between spiritual & religious activities.
 I know many people are confused by this distinction.
 Allow me to explain.

 To me, religious & power structures are intricately linked.
 It doesn’t matter what the origin of the religion was, it is quite clear that most religions devolve into organisations controlled by people.

 Usually it is people that follow the Darwinian mechanism playbook.
 This could be the church, the mullahs, the brahmins & priests — you name it.